The Coach Approach: How to go from Boss to Leader

 Managers should have progress reviews at least twice per year and focus on the employee's purpose, goals, metrics, development, strategy, team contribution and personal life.

-These reviews should be achievement-oriented, fair and accurate, and centred on development.
+These reviews should be achievement-oriented, fair and accurate, and centered on development.

 How to Turn Traditional Performance Management into Performance Development